ricochet-experiment/ricochet-experiment.github.io/_pages/profiles.md

 ---
 layout: profiles
-permalink: /people/
+permalink: /experiment/
-title: people
+title: experiment
-description: members of the lab or group
+description: all you always wanted to know about RICOCHET
 nav: true
-nav_order: 7
+nav_order: 1

 profiles:
   # if you want to include more than one profile, just replicate the following block